aiven/aiven-docs/docs/platform/concepts/enhanced-compliance-env.md

 ---

 Aiven collects, manages, and operates on sensitive data that is protected by privacy and compliance rules and regulations.
 Aiven meets the needs of its customers by providing specialized enhanced compliance environments (ECE) that comply with many of the most common compliance requirements.
-The vendors that assist with this collection, management and operation are subject to the same rules and regulations.
+The vendors that assist with this collection, management, and operation are subject to the same rules and regulations.

-An enhanced compliance environment will run on Aiven managed infrastructure with the additional compliance requirement that no ECE VPC is shared and the managed environment is logically separated from the standard Aiven deployment environment.
+An enhanced compliance environment runs on Aiven managed infrastructure with the additional compliance requirement that no ECE VPC is shared and the managed environment is logically separated from the standard Aiven deployment environment.
 This decreases the blast radius of the environment to prevent inadvertent data sharing.
-Furthermore, users of an ECE **must** encrypt all data prior to reaching an Aiven service.
+Furthermore, users of an ECE **must** encrypt all data before reaching an Aiven service.
 As part of the increased compliance of the environment, enhanced logging is enabled for - `stderr`, `stout`, and `stdin`.